Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Experiments

-Lastly, we assess the self-consistency of VLMs with CC-SHAP in both \textit{post-hoc} and \textit{CoT explanation} settings.
-CC-SHAP can be directly applied to VL decoders and any other model, provided that Shapley values can be calculated.
-The methodology for calculating Shapley Values is detailed in Section~\ref{sec:methods}.
+We assess the \textbf{self-consistency} of VLMs with CC-SHAP in both \textit{post-hoc} and \textit{CoT explanation} settings.
+CC-SHAP as presented by \citep{parcalabescu2023measuring} can be directly applied to VL decoders, provided that Shapley values can be calculated -- for which we produced the necessary code.
 CC-SHAP is a continuous value between -1 (opposite self-consistency) and 1 (perfect self-consistency).
 0 is no self-consistency.
+See Appendix~\ref{app:cc-shap} for a recap of CC-SHAP.

-Additionally, we implement six existing (edit-based) tests for VLMs: Counterfactual Edits, Biasing Features, and Corrupting CoT: Adding Mistakes, Early Answering, Filler Tokens, and Paraphrasing.
-We also compute the MM-SHAP score for the VLMs in prediction, post-hoc explanation, and CoT explanation settings.
-In our results, we report the percentage of tested samples deemed to be self-consistent by these tests.
+Additionally, we implement six existing (edit-based) tests for the VLMs\footnote{Due to time constraints and significant differences in mPLUG-Owl3's code functionality, we did not implement these tests for mPLUG-Owl3 and instead rely solely on CC-SHAP for self-consistency evaluations.}: Counterfactual Edits, Biasing Features, and Corrupting CoT: Adding Mistakes, Early Answering, Filler Tokens, and Paraphrasing.
+We report the percentage of samples deemed to be self-consistent by these tests.

-Unless specified otherwise, we conduct the MM-SHAP and self-consistency experiments on 100 random samples from each dataset (and instrument of VALSE), because of computational demands outlined in Appendix~\ref{app:cc-shap-compute-requirements}.
-We provide variance estimations for our results in Appendix~\ref{app:more-vlm-results}, Figures~\ref{fig:variance-acc-mmscore-vl-decoders} and \ref{fig:variance-tests-vl-decoders}.
-Performance results on VALSE ($acc$, $p_c$, $p_f$, $acc_r$ in the next section §\ref{subsec:valse_res}) are computed on all samples from VALSE (not just a subset).
+We also compute MM-SHAP for the VLMs in answer and explanation settings (both post-hoc and CoT).
+Unless specified otherwise, we conduct the MM-SHAP and self-consistency experiments on 100 random samples from each dataset (and VALSE instruments) due to computational demands outlined in §\ref{limits:cc-shap-compute-requirements}.
+We provide variance estimations for our results in §~\ref{app:more-vlm-results}, Fig.~\ref{fig:variance-acc-mmscore-vl-decoders} and \ref{fig:variance-tests-vl-decoders}.
+Performance results on VALSE ($acc$, $p_c$, $p_f$, $acc_r$ in §\ref{subsec:valse_res}) are computed on all samples from VALSE (not a subset).